 Mars Hydro SP 150 LED Grow Light Specifications

 Marketing material on the SP 150 was all over the place.
-Between the website, Amazon, and the specifications in the light kit, the SP 150 will cover between a 2- by 2-foot area to a 2- by 4-foot area (talking about vegetative coverage not fruiting).
+Between the website, Amazon, and the specifications in the light kit, the SP 150 will cover a 2- by 2-foot area to a 2- by 4-foot area (talking about vegetative coverage, not fruiting).

-A representative of Mars Hydro said that the SP-150 will most likely cover and be effective over a 2- by 3-foot area.
-Since we trusted the representative more than market material, that is what we tested.
+A representative of Mars Hydro said that the SP-150 would most likely cover and be effective over a 2- by 3-foot area.
+Since we trusted the representative more than the market material, that is what we tested.

 Interestingly, we counted about 128 emitters.
-The LED emitters are manufactured by Epistar.
+Epistar manufactures the LED emitters.
 Looking up information on that company, we trust the LED emitters are dependable.

 The marketing material says there are over 300 emitters.
-Not knowing if each emitter chip has more than one emitter, we'll have to take their word on it.
+Not knowing if each emitter chip has more than one emitter, we’ll have to take their word.

 Again, we aren’t testing the specifications of the light.
 Instead, we are checking to see if it does what we want.
 And that is to turn our lettuce red!

-The angle of light from the emitters is 120-degrees.
-There's no glass covering the emitters allowing more of the light to reach the target area.
+The angle of light from the emitters is 120 degrees.
+No glass covers the emitters, allowing more light to reach the target area.

 Visit the Mars Hydro Website and use the code microgreens at check out for a discount!